 Best Skills to Learn While Unemployed

 The job hunt can be a long process.
 Don’t be discouraged if you don’t get callbacks right away.
-Start a side hustle to make extra money right now, connect with your network, invest in yourself and learning something new.
+Start a side hustle to make extra money right now, connect with your network, invest in yourself and learn something new.

 Use these tips to stay focused and positive.